percwg/perc-wg/double/draft-ietf-perc-double.md

-The end result is that if the authentications succeed, the receiver knows exactly what the original sender sent, as well as exactly which modifications were made by the MDD.
+The end result is that if the authentications succeed, the receiver knows exactly what the original sender sent, as well as exactly which modifications were made by the Media Distributor.

 It is obviously critical that the intermediary have only the outer transform parameters and not the inner transform parameters.
 We rely on an external key